stwonary/FlutterConf-PY-2025-ServerDrivenUI-Demo/backend/README.md

     GET /screen/{screen_name}/{user_id}

-Renders a Jinja2 template (.json.j2) with user data, returning JSON that can be used by the Flutter json_dynamic_widget package.
+Renders a Jinja2 template (.json.j2) with user data, returning JSON that can be used by the Flutter mirai package.

+### Script Endpoint

+    GET /script

 ### Swagger/OpenAPI Documentation